American Top 40: Syndication

+In addition to the United States and Canada, American Top 40 is also carried by several stations worldwide, including Indigo 91.9 in India, Amber Sound FM in England, Nile FM in Egypt, and Loud FM in Saudi Arabia.

 Censorship, offensive songs and affiliate standards

-Casey Kasem and Watermark's policy regarding putting American Top 40 together was to always play the forty most popular songs in the United States and never to ban a record from the countdown.
+Kasem and Watermark's policy regarding putting American Top 40 together was to always play the forty most popular songs in the United States and never to ban a record from the countdown.
 However, whenever songs with potentially offensive lyrical content made the top 40, Watermark would send out memos to affiliated stations alerting them of the presence of that song in the countdown and sometimes provide stations with suggestions on how to edit the song out of their AT40 broadcasts.

-When the show became part of Premiere Networks since 1998, a few stations airing AT40 (especially in most countries around the world) were opted to either change versions of each songs or skipped some portions of the show for various reasons.
+When the show became part of Premiere Networks in 1998, a few stations airing AT40 (especially in most countries around the world) opted to either change versions of each song or skipped some portions of the show for various reasons.

 Offensive content

 The first song to receive this advisory was in April and May 1971, with a spoken word piece, "The Battle Hymn of Lt.
 Calley", by Terry Nelson and C-Company.oldradioshows.com: Casey Kasem's American Top 40, 4/24/71.
 Retrieved on November 26, 2008.
 This song would chart in the high-30s for four weeks, dropping out after May 15, 1971.
 Some better-known songs which received this treatment included "Kodachrome" by Paul Simon, "Roxanne" by The Police, "Ain't Love a Bitch" by Rod Stewart, and "Paradise by the Dashboard Light" by Meat Loaf.